deployment-gap-model-education-fund/deployment-gap-model/docs/co2-estimation.md

 The chain of estimation is as follows:

 1. Classify the plant technology based on capacity and fuel type (combustion turbine or combined cycle)
-1. Estimate capacity factor based on recent (2015+) existing plants of similar capacity and technology type.
+1. Estimate capacity factor based on recent (2015+) existing plants of similar capacity and technology type (data from the EIA via [Catalyst Cooperative's PUDL database](https://catalyst.coop/pudl/)).
 1. Estimate electrical production by multiplying reported capacity with this estimated capacity factor
 1. Estimate input fuel consumption by combining electrical production estimates with technology-specific combustion efficiency [(“heat rates”) from the EIA](https://www.eia.gov/electricity/annual/html/epa_08_02.html).
+1. Estimate CO2e emissions by multiplying fuel consumption by the EPA emissions factor.

 #### Uncertainty

-Each step of this process introduces error, but thankfully the largest emitters happen to be the most common and the most certain.
+Each step of this process introduces error, but thankfully (for this analysis) the largest emitters happen to be the most common and the most certain.
+Large plants (>180 MW) are more numerous (88/242, 36%), more important (57/65 GW, 87% of capacity), and more certain (can only be combined cycle, narrower range of capacity factor) than smaller ones.

-The largest source of relative error is infrequent.
-Erroneously confusing a “peaker” combustion turbine with a combined cycle plant will result in a whopping 3.9x difference in estimated CO2e (due to large differences in capacity factor).
-24/242 (10%) of 2020 ISO gas plants are in an ambiguous capacity range (100 - 180 MW) where technology type is not clear.
-BUT only 4% of total capacity is in that range.
+The largest single source of relative error is caused by erroneously classifying a “peaker” combustion turbine as a combined cycle plant or vice versa.
+This will produce a whopping 3.9x difference in estimated CO2e due to large differences in capacity factor.
+But this error is small in absolute terms -- though 24/242 (10%) of 2020 proposed gas plants are in an ambiguous capacity range (100 - 180 MW) where technology type is not clear, those plants represent only 4% of total capacity.

-Small gas plants (<40 MW) have huge range in capacity factors, but they are small so that uncertainty has less impact.
+Separately, small gas plants (<40 MW) have huge range in capacity factors, but they are so small that this uncertainty has less impact.
 The 2020 ISO queues have 78/242 (32%) small gas plants by count, but only 1/65 GW (1.5%) by capacity.
-Large plants (>180 MW) are more numerous (88/242, 36%), more important (57/65 GW, 87% of capacity), and more certain (can only be combined cycle, narrower range of capacity factor) than smaller ones.